flow/flow-for-vscode/README.md

   <img src="https://github.com/flowtype/flow-for-vscode/raw/master/readme/flow-main.gif"/>
 </p>

 Want to help make Flow in VS Code really shine?
-We're looking for [someone to help move this project](https://github.com/flowtype/flow-for-vscode/issues/148) to use the new [flow-language-server support in flow](https://github.com/flowtype/flow-language-server).
+We're looking for help on moving to the new [flow-language-server support in flow](https://github.com/flowtype/flow-language-server).
 This means the flow core team would add features, and this extension will get them for _almost free_.
-If this is you, you can get [set up for development](https://github.com/flowtype/flow-for-vscode/blob/master/CONTRIBUTING.md) easily and then contrinute to [this WIP PR](https://github.com/flowtype/flow-for-vscode/pull/150).
+If this is you, you can get [set up for development](https://github.com/flowtype/flow-for-vscode/blob/master/CONTRIBUTING.md) easily.

 ## Installation